amberflo/metering-python/README.md

 instead.
 Messages are batched and flushed in the background, allowing for much faster operation.
 The size of batch and rate of flush can be customized.

+**Flush on demand:** For example, at the end of your program, you'll want to flush to make sure there's nothing left in the queue.
+Calling this method will block the calling thread until there are no messages left in the queue.
+So, you'll want to use it as part of your cleanup scripts and avoid using it as part of the request lifecycle.

-The SDK allows you to set up a `on_error` callback function for handling errors when trying to send a batch.
+**Error handling:** The SDK allows you to set up a `on_error` callback function for handling errors when trying to send a batch.

+Here is a complete example, showing the default values of all options:

 ```python3
 def on_error_callback(error, batch):